open-goal/jak-project/doc/registers.md

 In the C Kernel code, the `r15` pointer doesn't exist.
 Instead, `g_ee_main_memory` is a global which points to the beginning of GOAL main memory.
 The `Ptr<T>` template class takes care of converting GOAL and C++ pointers in a convenient way, and catches null pointer access.

 The GOAL stack pointer should likely be a real pointer, for performance reasons.
-This makes pushing/popping/calling/returning/accessing stack variables much faster, with the only cost being getting a GOAL stack pointer requiring some extra work.
-The stack pointer's value is read/written extremely rarely, so this seems like a good tradeoff.
+This makes pushing/popping/calling/returning/accessing stack variables much faster (can use actual `push`, `pop`), with the only cost being getting a GOAL stack pointer requiring some extra work.
+The stack pointer's value is read/written extremely rarely (only in kernel code that will be rewritten anyway), so this seems like a good tradeoff.

 The other registers are less clear.
 The process pointer can probably be a real pointer.
 But the symbol table could go a few ways:
 1. Make it a real pointer.
 Symbol value access is fast, but comparison against false requires two extra operations.
 2. Make it a GOAL pointer.
-Symbol value access requires more complicated addressing modes, but comparison against false is fast.
+Symbol value access requires more complicated addressing modes to be one instruction, but comparison against false is fast.

-Right now I'm leaning toward 1, but making it a configurable option in case I'm wrong.
-It should only be a change in a few places (emitter + where it's set up in the runtime).
+Right now I'm leaning toward 2, but it shouldn't be a huge amount of work to change if I'm wrong.

 ### Plan for Function Call and Arguments
 In GOAL for MIPS, function calls are weird.
 Functions are always called by register using `t9`.
 There seems to be a different register allocator for function pointers, as nested function calls have really wacky register allocation.
 In GOAL-x86-64, this restriction will be removed, and a function can be called from any register. (see next section for why we can do this)